Lafreniere, Zibanejad help Rangers top Sabres, 3-1 | Taiwan News | 2021/04/28

 Luukkonen made his NHL debut and recorded his first career victory with a 36-save performance against the Boston Bruins last week.
 The Sabres selected the 22-year-old goaltender in the second round of the 2017 draft.

+“I liked his confidence tonight,” Sabres interim coach Don Granato said.
+“His body language was very good, he was into it.
+That was really nice to see, that’s a big one, that’s everything to be confident.”

 Buffalo will miss the playoffs for a 10th straight season, tied for an NHL record.
-The Sabres' shootout-era record of 18 games without a victory (0-15-3) from February 25 to March 29 ended any hope of reaching the postseason.
+The Sabres set a shootout-era record of 18 games without a victory (0-15-3) from February 25 to March 29, ending any hope of reaching the postseason.

 THERE’S NO PLACE LIKE HOME

-The Rangers have won nine of their last 11 home games (9-2-0)and have outscored opponents 54-25 over that span.
-New York has also earned at least one point in 11 of its last 13 home games (10-2-1).
+The Rangers have outscored opponents 54-25 over their last 11 home games.
+New York has earned a point in 11 of its last 13 at home (10-2-1).

 STRENGTH IN NUMBERS

-The Blueshirts are the only NHL team that has five players (Artemi Panarin, Adam Fox, Mika Zibanejad, Pavel Buchnevich and Ryan Strome) who have recorded at least 44 points in 2020-21 (no other team has more than three).
-New York is also the only NHL team that has four players who have registered 17 or more goals this season.
+The Blueshirts are the only team that has five players (Artemi Panarin, Adam Fox, Mika Zibanejad, Pavel Buchnevich and Ryan Strome) who have recorded at least 44 points in 2020-21.
+No other team has more than three.
+New York is also the only team that has four players with 17 or more goals.

 The Rangers are in the midst of a 17-game stretch in which they solely play in the New York area.
-The stretch began April 6 and is scheduled to end May 6 when the Rangers travel to Boston.
+It began April 6 and will end May 6 when the Rangers travel to Boston.

 UP NEXT